-Your heart may also be broken because of the break-up of a relationship.
-Or, you may feel broken because of the loss of your health, business or finances.
+Your heart may also be broken because of the end of a relationship or you may feel broken because of the loss of your health, business or finances.

 We offer our story in the hope that we can connect with you in your pain and suffering.
 Our heart is to pass on the love and comfort we’ve experienced in bringing love and comfort to you in your pain.